Thursday, October 01, 2009

 Both boys are a pleasure to be around and I am enjoying staying home with them.
 This is still my dream job and I still feel as if I am living my dream and there is nothing else I would rather do.
 I am also feeling very good about how we are spending our time, as far as making the choice not to do formal school time this year and just having fun and playing it by ear.
 We won't have very many more years we can do this and we are enjoying it while we can.
 At the same time, it seems we are still doing a good job of learning the appropriate things while we play and have fun so it's all good.

 Next year the boys would officially be at the Pre-K4 level so we can really do the same thing next year if we want.
-I will make the decision as we approach that timeframe and I can see how mature the boys are and how they are doing with what we are learning.
+I will make the decision as we approach that time frame and I can see how mature the boys are and how they are doing with what we are learning.
 I would like to be able to do another year of no formal schooling but we will see.
 Regardless of which we choose to do, I will definitely be ordering more age appropriate school related materials to be doing with them.
-I might also keep trying to do the 10 minutes of learning to read with B and build it up to at lease 20 or 30 minutes, maybe three times a week, or something like that.
+I might also keep trying to do the 10 minutes of learning to read with Ben and build it up to 20 or 30 minutes, maybe three times a week, or something like that.

 I'm just not sure yet exactly what we will do when, we'll play it by ear, but I am really enjoying watching them learn and seeing how great they feel about their successes in learning and how much they enjoy it.
 We are having fun and learning a lot and they seem pretty happy about staying at home for school, albeit they know nothing else.
 Several of their friends are at the Pre-K4 level this year, some at three days a week and some full time, so the boys know about "going to school" and that they are going to have school at home.
 This morning we were discussing this and I told them that some kids ride the bus to school but we just change out of our pajamas.
 They thought that was funny (not that we are officially doing school but it was still funny).